 Dairy products are a great source of vitamin A and B, and minerals, most notably calcium and phosphorus.
 They are also rich in high quality protein and amino acids that help improve memory and mood.
 Some studies claim that milk has a relaxing effect on the body because it contains tryptophan, which, as I said, increases serotonin levels, which is related to the positive mood.

 In addition to milk, eggs are also rich in vitamins, minerals and high quality protein, so it has the same benefits as milk and its derivatives.
-Some eggs have been fortified with omega-3 fatty acids which has also been shown to protect the brain from mental illness.
+In South Africa, eggs are available that have been fortified with omega-3 fatty acids, which has also been shown to protect the brain from mental illness.

 Few foods are more delicious than chocolate.
 But only versions with high cocoa content are healthy.
 Chocolate releases dopamine and other neurochemicals related to pleasure such as endorphins , serotonin and phenylethylamine.
 Therefore, dark chocolate is good for improving mood and according to some studies can help us relax.
 However, its consumption should be moderate especially if trying to lose weight.